micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 Before I talk about the problem I need to talk a little bit about the system and how the relevant parts of it work.

----
+// ---
+//
+//

-/assets/renre-architecture.png
+// /assets/renre-architecture.png
-size: contain
+// size: contain
+//

-The code base uses Python and the boto3 library to talk to AWS
+// The code base uses Python and the boto3 library to talk to AWS
+//

-The core of the system runs a huge amount of computations spread over a large amount of jobs, running on either Lambda or Fargate containers.
+// The core of the system runs a huge amount of computations spread over a large amount of jobs, running on either Lambda or Fargate containers.
+//

-Each job will read and write data from and to S3.
+// Each job will read and write data from and to S3.
+//

-It wouldn't be unusual to have thousands of containers running many compute jobs per second.
+// It wouldn't be unusual to have thousands of containers running many compute jobs per second.
+//

-Typically talking about tens of thousands to millions of jobs in each run.
+// Typically talking about tens of thousands to millions of jobs in each run.
+//

-The majority of orchestration and compute is run using AWS infrastructure such as step functions and SQS queues.
+// The majority of orchestration and compute is run using AWS infrastructure such as step functions and SQS queues.
 They're not super relevant to this problem!

+// ---
+// /assets/renre-architecture-zoomed.png
+// size: contain
+//
+// The bit to focus on for now is lots and lots of Fargate containers talking to S3
+//
+// ---
+//
+//
+// /assets/dag.png
+// size: contain
+//
+// One important aspect of this system is that it runs tasks in order based on a directed acyclic graph, or DAG
+//
+// This is the same sort of graph you'd see in a makefile or build system.
+//
+// It's relevant as some jobs will have to wait on others, so any impact on performance can have quite a big knock on effect.
+//
+// In this example you can't start D until A, B and C are complete.
+//
 ---
-/assets/renre-architecture-zoomed.png
-size: contain

-The bit to focus on for now is lots and lots of Fargate containers talking to S3

----

-/assets/dag.png
-size: contain

-One important aspect of this system is that it runs tasks in order based on a directed acyclic graph, or DAG

-This is the same sort of graph you'd see in a makefile or build system.

-It's relevant as some jobs will have to wait on others, so any impact on performance can have quite a big knock on effect.

-In this example you can't start D until A, B and C are complete.

----
 /assets/containers.png
 size: contain

+The core of the system runs a huge amount of computations spread over a large amount of jobs, running on either Lambda or Fargate containers.

-The interaction between each container and S3 is quite simple, they'll either read data from S3 or write data to S3
+The interaction between each container and S3 is quite simple, they'll either read lots of data from S3 or write data to S3

 ---

+/assets/renre-architecture.png
+background: true
+opacity: 10%

 # "A serverless architecture for high performance financial modelling"
 ## https://aws.amazon.com/blogs/hpc/a-serverless-architecture-for-high-performance-financial-modelling/